17 Fun Ways To Learn English

 11. Learn English Slang

-One of the most fun parts about learning English is the slang.
+One of the most fun parts of learning English is the slang.
 Slang is more informal and interesting, plus you’ll sound less robotic and have more of your own personality when using it.

 Here are some essential American English slang words and phrases to get you started.
 To better describe your exercise activities and health habits, check out these health and fitness English slang words, too.